MetaBorgCube/IceDust/README.md

 ### Java backend

-To use the Java backend use Generation > Execute Java (if you built the editor in Spoofax).
+To use the Java backend use the menu `Spoofax > Generation > to Java > Calculate on Read > Generate, Compile and Execute`.

-Or use Generation > Generate Java and build the generated Java (make sure the Java files are on the classpath and that your eclipse project has the Java nature and Java builder) (if you have downloaded the editor).
+Or use `Spoofax > Generation > to Java > Calculate on Read > Generate` and build the generated Java (make sure the Java files are on the classpath and that your eclipse project has the Java nature and Java builder).

 ### WebDSL backend